popalltheshells/decode64/README.md

 ## Motivation

-As developers, we often encounter scenarios where obfuscated strings might contain valuable information, yet extracting that information can be a time-consuming task. **decode64** was created to streamline this process by automating the retrieval and decoding of Base64 strings from web pages.
+As hackers, we often encounter scenarios where obfuscated strings might contain valuable information, yet extracting that information can be a time-consuming task. **decode64** was created to streamline this process by automating the retrieval and decoding of Base64 strings from web pages.

 ## Features